glaciers-in-archives/snowman/README.md

 #### Default behaviour

 By default, Snowman will only issue SPARQL queries when the result of a query is not found in the cache.
-To ignore the cache nor update it you can use the `cache` flag when running the `build` command to set a cache strategy:
+To ignore the cache nor update it, you can use the `cache` flag when running the `build` command to set a cache strategy:

 ```bash
 snowman build --cache never